tlswg/tls13-spec/draft-ietf-tls-tls13.md

   result of applying the ECDH function to the secret key of appropriate length (into scalar input) and the standard public basepoint (into u-coordinate point input).
-* The ECDH shared secret is the result of applying ECDH function to the secret key (into scalar input) and the peer's public key (into u-coordinate point input).
+* The ECDH shared secret is the result of applying the ECDH function to the secret key (into scalar input) and the peer's public key (into u-coordinate point input).
 The output is used raw, with no processing.

 For X25519 and X448, see {{RFC7748}}.